panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 ## 3. Extracting multiple properties

-To destructure multiple properties of an object, enumerate them with a comma `,`:
+To destructure the object into multiple properties, enumerate as many properties as you like separated with a comma `,`:

 ```javascript
 const { identifier1, identifier2, ..., identifierN } = expression;